Capital of the Scottish Highlands

 Spice Tandoori is an Indian restaurant on the other corner (almost under the castle) overlooking the river - so get yourself a window table.

-For pasta & pizza, try Bella Italia on Bridge Street near the tourist office.
+For pasta & pizza, try Bella Italia on Bridge Street.

 The Mustard Seed restaurant is on Bank Street overlooking the river - and can be very busy especially on summer evenings.
-Almost directly opposite over the river is their sister restaurant - a new glass-fronted building called The Kitchen Restaurant (15 Huntly Street).
+Almost directly opposite over the river is their sister restaurant - a modern, glass-fronted building called The Kitchen Brasserie (15 Huntly Street).

-Abstract is the award-winning restaurant at the Glenmoriston Town House hotel on Ness Bank, which also owns the excellent Contrast Brasserie on the riverside.
+Contrast Brasserie is the award-winning restaurant at the Glenmoriston Town House hotel on Ness Bank on the riverside.

-Close by is The Waterside Hotel which has a nice conservatory restaurant overlooking the river, plus a bar.
+Close by is The Waterside Hotel which has an Italian restaurant in the conservatory overlooking the river, plus a bar.

-Also on Ness Bank is Nico's Bistro at rear of the Glen Mhor Hotel.
+Also on Ness Bank is Nicky Tam's Whisky and Wine Bar (previously known as Nico's) at rear of the Glen Mhor Hotel.

-In Church Street, the Mercure Inverness Hotel (previously Ramada Jarvis) has a bar with food - walk into the reception area and turn right through the wooden doors - the bar overlooks the river.
+In Church Street, the Mercure Inverness Hotel has a bar with food - walk into the reception area and turn right through the wooden doors - the bar overlooks the river.

-Hootananny is also in Church Street, next to Abertarff House (the oldest building in the city).
+Hootananny is also in Church Street, near Abertarff House.
 Regular live music and concerts.

 In the Crown district of Inverness (just a couple of minutes walk up from Stephen's Brae, then continue past the college, church and school) take a look at the menus for the restaurants at the Heathmount Hotel and the Corriegarth Hotel.